I was born in Eskilstuna on January 26, 1981. I live in, works in and owns a appartment in central Eskilstuna, very close to the train station.

 Some of the best "Commodore 64" games that I remember best was "Summer games", "Winter games", "Boulder Dash" games, "Wonderboy", "Super Wonderboy", "Commando", "Operation Wolf", "Mission Impossible" games, "TMHT" games, "BC:s quest for tires", "Grobs Revenge","Hunchback" games, "Bubble Bobble" and "Giana Sisters".

-"Giana Sisters" is the world most pirate copyed game since it was a sort of a clone of Nintendo game "Super Mario Bros" but much better in all ways and was forced to be withdrawed from marked after a law suit of being too identical so I belive that almost 100% of those that played that game used "Turbo" pirate copys.
+"Giana Sisters" is the world most pirate copyed game since it was a sort of a clone of "Nintendo" game "Super Mario Bros" but much better in all ways and was forced to be withdrawed from marked after a law suit of being too identical so I belive that almost 100% of those that played that game used "Turbo" pirate copys.
 There even was a sequal planned with lots of lots of more differences called "Giana 2 – Arthur And Martha In Future World" that after legal issues ended up in the game "Hard N Heavy".
-I have heard of several clones of "Giana Sisters" with different homemade levels and even some sort of real "Giana Sister 2" sequal with more functions like swimming and other improvments over orignal game but the original makers but I dont know if it reached public.
-One original "Giane Sisters" clone used "Super Mario Bros" inspired sprites replacments, like "Super Mario".
-I have also heared rumors that some amateur guy managed port the entire Nintendo game "Super Mario Bros" into "Commodore 64" format.
+I have heard of several clones of "Giana Sisters" with different homemade levels and even some sort of real "Giana Sister 2" sequal with more functions like swimming and other improvments over original game by the original makers but I dont know if it reached public.
+One original "Giane Sisters" clone used "Super Mario Bros" inspired sprites replacments, like the figure "Super Mario" instead of "Giana".
+I have also heared rumors that some amateur guy managed port the entire "Nintendo" game "Super Mario Bros" into "Commodore 64" format.

 Some of my old "Sega Megadrive" favorite games was "Sonic" series, "Quackshot", "Wonderboy" series, "Mega-Lo-Mania", "Castle of Illusion", "Speedball 2", "Road Rash" games, "Desert Strike" series and "Robocop vs Terminator".
 I also played lots of EA:s Hockey games.
 I even managed to get a copy of first EA made NHL game already back in the old days by accident, it called simply "NHL Hockey".
 It also exist a simular game "EA Hockey" but other teams that are national teams.
 On my original "MegaDrive" consolse the cartride "NHL Hockey" still worked despite being USA region but "EA Hockey" had worked better and had higher speed while "NHL Hockey" was a bit slow.
 In my new retro machine both have the same speed, it has maybee something to do with PAL/NTSC differences translations in old devices.
 Later EA made official NHL licensed games with real players and viewable stats starting with "NHLPA Hockey 93" and followed by "NHL 94" etc. I also own the Swedish translated versions with real Swedish teams and real players called "Elitserien 95" and "Elitserien 96".
 "Elitserien 95" is "NHL 94" with Swedish teams and "Elitserien 96" is "NHL 95" with Swedish teams.
 I also own "Mortal Combat", a for rental only game that I bought when a video rental store closed down.